MicrosoftDocs/cpp-docs/docs/code-quality/clang-tidy.md

 In CMake projects, you can configure Clang-Tidy checks within *`CMakeSettings.json`* or *`CMakePresets.json`*.

-The following keys are recognized for clang-tidy:
+Clang-Tidy recognizes the following keys:

 - `enableMicrosoftCodeAnalysis`: Enables Microsoft Code Analysis
 - `enableClangTidyCodeAnalysis`: Enables Clang-Tidy analysis
 - `clangTidyChecks`: Clang-Tidy configuration.
-A comma-separated list, that is, checks to be enabled or disabled (e.g. "cert-oop58-cpp, -cppcoreguidelines-no-malloc, google-runtime-int" enables `cert-oop58-cpp` and `google-runtime-int` checks and disables via the `-` operator the `cppcoreguidelines-no-malloc` check)
+A comma-separated list of checks to enable or disable.
+A leading `-` disables the check.
+For example, "cert-oop58-cpp, -cppcoreguidelines-no-malloc, google-runtime-int" enables `cert-oop58-cpp` and `google-runtime-int`, but disables the `cppcoreguidelines-no-malloc`.

 If neither of the "enable" options are specified, Visual Studio will select the analysis tool matching the Platform Toolset used.

 ### CMake Settings
-To edit your clang-tidy settings, open your CMake Settings, select **Edit JSON** in the CMake Project Settings Editor.
+To edit your clang-tidy settings, open your CMake Settings, and select **Edit JSON** in the CMake Project Settings Editor.
 You can use the keys above to fill out your clang-tidy specifications in the CMake Settings json file.
 An example CMake settings implementation looks like this:
 ```
 {